sagarmittal1/portfolio-v3/README.md

 The actual design is taken from https://brittanychiang.com/

+### I always wanted to make site using the v4 template but due to not knowing Gatsby enough was diffcult for me but now no more :smirk:.
+This is my final portfolio site I ever made & I keep with it :relaxed:

  Deployed on Vercel :smiley: for the first time.

 Just remember the command for deploying in Vercel or Netlify